Stuart Murphy: Career

 He started his career as a tea boy at BBC Manchester working in DEF II programming.
-He then worked on shows such as Reportage, The Sunday Show, Fist of fun, and Lifeswaps with Paul O'Grady.
+He then worked on shows such as Reportage, The Sunday Show, Fist of Fun, and Lifeswaps with Paul O'Grady.
 He later worked as a producer at MTV on Hanging Out with Davina McCall, and at the Big Breakfast.
 He re-joined the BBC to work for Jane Root in the Independent Commissioning Group, and later developed Radio One TV for Roly Keating, on UKTV.

 He launched and ran UK Play, a music and comedy channel owned by UKTV from 1998.

 In 2016 Murphy was made a Fellow of the Royal Television Society.

 BBC Choice

-He joined BBC Choice, the BBC's forerunner to BBC Three, becoming Head of Programmes in 2000, and then Controller.
+In 2000, Murphy became the Head of Programmes at the BBC's digital entertainment channel BBC Choice, the forerunner to BBC Three, before being promoted to channel controller.
+Whilst at the channel, he commissioned the nightly entertainment news programme Liquid News.

 BBC Three

-Became the first channel controller of BBC Three, which launched in February 2003.
+Having been the controller of its predecessor, Murphy continued and was the first channel controller of BBC Three, which launched in February 2003 replacing BBC Choice.
 He commissioned comedies including Little Britain (which had been originally commissioned by BBC Radio 4), Pulling, and Early Doors as well as various dramas including Torchwood, and Conviction.
 He kickstarted parenting programming on TV, with Who Rules The Roost, Honey, We're Killing The Kids, Little Angels and The House of Tiny Tearaways both presented by Tanya Byron.
 Other commissioned shows included Flashmob The Opera (a live opera from Paddington station) and Flashmob The Opera: Meadowhall.
+He announced he was to step down from BBC Three in October 2005, with Julian Bellamy taking over as the second channel controller.

 He was tipped as an outsider in the running for the controllership of BBC One in 2007.
 In 2004 The Observer included Murphy in a list of 80 young people who they believed would shape people's lives in the early 21st Century.